markm-99/PieceofPy/README.md

+Ever wanted to learn Python from Scratch?
+Well here's a solution for you.

-Built a Python Tutorial website in Django!
+With my team, we've built a Python Tutorial website in Django!

 Provides a plethora of resources for anyone to learn Python with ease.